icpc/ccs-specs/JSON_Format.md

 }
 ```

-### Judgement Types
+### Judgement Type

-Judgement types are the possible responses from the system when judging
+A judgement type is one of the possible responses from the system when judging
 a submission.

-Properties of judgement type objects:
+Properties of a judgement type object:

 | Name                            | Type      | Description
 | :------------------------------ | :-------- | :----------